ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 > 📘
 >
-> If you want to disable Rust because you don’t need it or its plugins (cln-grpc, clnrest, cln-bip353 or wss-proxy), you can use `./configure --disable-rust`.
+> If you want to disable Rust because you don't need it or its plugins (cln-grpc, clnrest, cln-bip353 or wss-proxy), you can use `./configure --disable-rust`.

 To build CLN for development:
 ```shell
 uv sync --all-extras --all-groups --frozen
 ./configure